Yoav666s/dnd-wiki/collections/_monsters/nornfeld/elmersodus.md

   **Wing Attack (Costs 2 Actions).** The dragon beats its wings.
 Each creature within 15 ft. of the dragon must succeed on a DC 25 Dexterity saving throw or take 17 (2d6 + 10) bludgeoning damage and be knocked prone.
 The dragon can then fly up to half its flying speed.
 excerpt: "Gargantuan Dragon, Chaotic Neutral"
 ---

+# Lair and Lair Actions

+## The Weathered Sentinel’s Lair
+The sentinel dwells among the clouds, making his lair on a secluded mountain peak.
+He makes the position of his lair known to his followers and acolytes, allowing them to go on pilgrimage to see him.

+## Lair Actions
+On initiative count 20 (losing initiative ties), the sentinel takes a lair action to cause one of the following effects:

+- The sentinel causes strong winds to blow as if he had cast the control winds (DC 15).
+The winds last until initiative count 20 on the next round.
+- The sentinel causes a churning storm cloud to form, centered on a point he can see and spreading to a radius of 360 feet.
+Until the cloud is dispelled, he can take the following lair actions:
+  - Lightning flashes in the area, thunder booms, and strong winds roar.
+Each creature under the cloud must make a DC 15 Constitution saving throw.
+On a failed save, a creature takes 7 (2d6) thunder damage and becomes [condition]deafened[condition] for 5 minutes.
+  - The sentinel calls six lightning bolts to strike six creatures or objects beneath the cloud.
+A given creature or object can't be struck by more than one bolt.
+A struck creature must succeed a DC 15 Dexterity saving throw or take 5 (1d10) lightning damage.
+  - Gusts and freezing rain assail the area under the cloud.
+The area becomes difficult terrain and is heavily obscured.
+Each creature there must succeed a DC 15 Constitution saving throw or take 3 (1d6) cold damage.